HVAC Company Website Design, A Primer

 “We serve Atlanta homeowners” is not a USP.

-“We respond to Atlanta’s HVAC needs in 6 hours or it’s free” is a USP.
+“We respond to Atlanta’s heating and cooling needs in 6 hours or it’s free” is a USP.
 It’s concise, unique, and niche-specific.

-Once you have your USP, you’ll prominently feature it as part of your website’s design.
+Once you have your USP, you’ll prominently feature it as part of your HVAC website design.
 It should be one of the first things a visitor sees when they land on your home page.

 4. Embrace the Laws of Visual Hierarchy

-The best website designers – meaning those who are focused on producing conversions – make all of their design decisions based on the laws of visual hierarchy.
+The best HVAC web design services – meaning those who are focused on producing conversions – make all of their design decisions based on the laws of visual hierarchy.
 In other words, they have a bag of tricks that they can use to make something stand out.
 (Likewise, they understand how to design elements so that they’re much more subtle and complementary.)

 Elements that are on the high end of the visual prominence spectrum tend to be positioned at the top of the page.
 They’re large, feature strong contrast, and have unique colors.
 They may have some movement (like video) and are generally surrounded by negative space.

 Elements that fall on the low end of the visual prominence spectrum are usually located at the bottom of the page.
-They tend to be small in size and feature very minimal contrast.
+They tend to be small in size and feature very minimal contrast, creating a clear flow that guides website visitors.
 The elements are usually text, though they can contain icons and other simple visuals.

 5. Focus Above the Fold

 The fold is an extremely important concept in HVAC website design.
+Above the fold should include your USP, social proof, and a clear call to action—plus your phone number in a prominent spot.
 It allows you to divide any page into two distinct sections:

 Naturally, your above-the-fold design gets the most visibility and engagement.
 Thus it’s important that you place all of your most important elements near the top of the page.
 (This includes your USP, opt-in form, CTA, and/or social proof.)